maximilien/musings/blogs/ai/4/outline-raw.md

-# On selecting the right stack

-ABSTRACT
-selecting the night sta can cause a lot of pain latter

-Scalling, debugging,
-integration are impaled by choice

-Harder to change the
-mere code you ha

-AI agents make it
-easy to select

-stacks you are at familiar with from experience mast web solutions

-go to my re-write

-Think before starting
-and befe going beyond a putotype

-INTRODUCTION
-Software stack is collection 1 libraries & services used to bite For ay pulden there may choices.

-tend to

-People use default stack
-Is this the right thing?
-Are there stacks better
-for some pullen than others?

-Pythm stads seem to
-be the choice for AI solutions

-Other stads possible
-Let's explore why I claim that the choice of correct shade is by to long-term success

-Also AI agents make this easier than ever before.

-Why software stack matters

-Different options available for all types of solutions Typically stats with
-Language
-Libraries
-☆ Services

-AI stacks chairs
-Pythm
-Web framework
-# Django

-#

-#

-AI binaries
-# scilitlemm #

-Other staal
-Golang.
-but
-Java
-Many more
-Advantages & Disadvantages

-Ease of development
-Rapid prototyping
-(less important due to AI coding agents)

-Availability of libraries
-Executi- speed
-Services: CIRD, testing,...
-Open sunce & communities
-Distribution
-☆ binary ☆ libay

-Architecture ☆ Contains Dependency hell?

-Type safe tyness...

-Concurrency

-Ease of uprading
-Security
-Memory usage
-Remuce usage on
-depley

-Experience & Examples

-Clind Fandy
-Recent Experiences

-Conclusion
+# On Selecting the Right Stack

+## Abstract

+Selecting the right stack can cause a lot of pain later.
+Scaling, debugging, and integration are all impacted by choice.
+Harder to change the more code you have.
+AI agents make it easy to select stacks you are not familiar with — from experience, most web solutions default to Python for a rewrite.
+Think before starting, and before going beyond a prototype.

+## Introduction

+- Software stack is a collection of libraries & services used to build
+- For any problem there are many choices
+- People tend to use their default stack — is this the right thing?
+- Are there stacks better for some problems than others?
+- Python stacks seem to be the choice for AI solutions
+- Other stacks are possible
+- Let's explore why I claim that the choice of correct stack is key to long-term success
+- Also: AI agents make this easier than ever before

+## Why Software Stack Matters

+- Different options available for all types of solutions
+- Typically starts with:
+    - Language
+    - Libraries
+    - Services

+### AI Stack Choices

+- Python
+    - Web framework: Django
+    - AI libraries: scikit-learn, etc.

+### Other Stacks

+- Golang
+- Rust
+- Java
+- Many more

+## Advantages & Disadvantages

+- Ease of development
+- Rapid prototyping (less important due to AI coding agents)
+- Availability of libraries
+- Execution speed
+- Services: CI/CD, testing, etc.
+- Open source & communities
+- Distribution: binary vs. library
+- Architecture: containers?
+Dependency hell?
+- Type safety
+- Concurrency
+- Ease of upgrading
+- Security
+- Memory usage
+- Resource usage on deploy

+## Experience & Examples

+- Cloud Foundry
+- Recent experiences

+## Conclusion

+[To be filled in]